Felipe Campos (Chilean footballer)

-Felipe Jesús Manuel Campos Mosqueira (born 8 November 1993), known as Felipe Campos, is a Chilean footballer that currently plays for Chilean Primera División club Unión La Calera as right-back.
+Felipe Jesús Manuel Campos Mosqueira (born 8 November 1993), known as Felipe Campos, is a Chilean footballer who plays as a right-back for Ñublense.

 Club career

 Campos switched to Unión La Calera from Everton de Viña del Mar for the 2025 season.

+On 7 January 2026, Campos joined Ñublense.

 International career

 Campos was named in Chile's provisional squad for Copa América Centenario but was cut from the final squad.